About the Center for the Professional Education of Teachers (CPET) at Teachers College, Columbia University

 Garrick H. Yau

 As the founder and executive director of Elite Direction, Garrick oversees organizational administration, strategic planning, and program planning and implementation.
-Garrick founded the EPE Group, an international education advisory organization that manages academic exchange partnerships between schools in New York, Beijing, and Shanghai.
-The EPE Group also provides advisory services around Sino-US secondary school dual-diploma partnerships.
-Garrick travels to China frequently and has an intimate understanding of both the China and US education systems.
-Prior to the EPE Group, he was a management consultant for Accenture Ltd, where he collaborated with senior finance leaders on projects that focused on maximizing value through process reengineering, organizational restructuring, and technology enablement.
+Garrick founded the EPE Group, an international education advisory organization that manages academic exchange partnerships and provides advisory services around Sino-US secondary school dual-diploma programs.
+Prior to the EPE Group, he was a management consultant for Accenture Ltd, where he collaborated with senior finance leaders on projects that focused on maximizing value through process re-engineering, organizational restructuring, and technology enablement.
 Garrick was also an Assistant Vice President with Marsh & McLennan’s Risk Consulting Practice, in which he collaborated with company leaders and consulting practitioners on the design and implementation of new business growth strategies.
 Garrick is a graduate of Cornell University and holds an MBA from Columbia University.
+As a second-generation graduate of Columbia University, Garrick is honored to collaborate with the academic and administrative community at his family's alma mater.